 Most people develop cataracts as they age.
 However some conditions, such as diabetes, certain medications or a significant injury to the eye can contribute to earlier development of cataracts.

-What tests do I need to determine whether I require cataract surgery?
+What tests will the GP and or Optometrist do to determine whether I require cataract surgery?